The Hands-On Growth Laws Theory Cookbook: Intermezzo: Density homeostasis and osmo-metabolic regulation of volume

 The osmotic balance condition imposes that the osmotic pressure difference~$\Delta \Pi$, caused by the difference in impermeant osmolyte concentration inside and outside the cell, balances the hydrostatic pressure difference $\Delta P$.
 Thus we write

 where~$n_0$ is the outside anionic and cationic concentration (equal by electroneutrality), $k_\text{B}$ the Boltzmann constant, and $T$ the temperature.
-For simplicity we will set~$\Delta \Pi = 0$ in the following, and such that tension from the cell surface (due to, e.g., membrane and cell wall) is neglected.
+This assumes that each ion counts as an independent osmolyte, \textit{i.e.} we neglected Manning condensation~\cite{rollin_physical_2023}, which could play a role for counterions to a single highly negative macromolecule like RNA.
+Furthermore, for simplicity we will set~$\Delta \Pi = 0$ in the following, and such that tension from the cell surface (due to, e.g., membrane and cell wall) is neglected~\cite{Cadart2019}.
 This is a rough approximation for microbes, as for example in bacteria membrane and cell-wall tension are strong, and turgor pressure is reported to play a relevant role in cell growth~\cite{ROJAS}.
 The surface tension contribution can be described by the Young-Laplace equation~\cite{Young_Laplace}.
 Finally, the balance of ionic fluxes shows the equilibrium imposed by the passive motion of ions through channels and their active pumping.

 The ion concentrations are set by a balance between chemical potential differences~$\Delta \mu_\pm = k_\text{B} T \log(n_\pm / n_0)$ (for the two ion species labelled by~$\pm$), electric potential difference~$U$ applied on the ions of average charge~$z_\pm$, and the ratio of ion pumping rate~$\sigma_\pm$ to permeability~$\kappa$, $\sigma_\pm/\kappa$.
 This balance equation can be expressed as